atata-framework/atata-configuration-json/README.md

   "timeZone": "string", // For example: "UTC".
   "artifactsPath": "string",

+  "defaultControlVisibility": "string", // Supports: "Any" (default), "Visible" and "Invisible".

   "baseRetryTimeout": 5, // Sets the base retry timeout in seconds.
   "baseRetryInterval": 0.5, // Sets the base retry interval in seconds.
   "elementFindTimeout": 5, // Sets the element find timeout in seconds.